 Wix is a visual website builder designed to create simple and relatively complex websites.
 However, there are some non-obvious but long-term problems that Wix users encounter after creating and launching their website.

-In the beginning, the site might work great and look absolutely normal but when the time comes to slightly improve and expand its functionality, or make changes to some of its components, Wix users start experiencing many difficulties.
-They end up frustrated by the inflexible nature of WIX and take the final decision to transfer their site to WordPress CMS.
 Nevertheless, such a transfer is not an easy task for a regular user so you need web developers who are experienced in website development.
 In addition to that, the maintenance and usage of a WordPress site is quite different from that of WIX, but the most important things that many users consider before transferring their site, are the awesome final results they get and the benefits that WordPress offers to its users due to its flexibility.

-In this article, we will try to expose the main differences between these Platforms and guide you on how to transfer a site from Wix to WordPress independently.
+In this article, we will try to expose the main differences between these platforms and guide you on how to transfer a site from Wix to WordPress independently.

 Key Differences between Wix and WordPress